baileystones/StarlightCinema/README.md

 # Future Work

--Add more prompts in Python to pull data with
+- Add more prompts in Python to pull data with
--Improve the appearance of tables within MySQL
+- Improve the appearance of tables within MySQL
--Expand the database to include employees from multiple franchise locations
+- Expand the database to include employees from multiple franchise locations